 I say to the Lord, “You are my Lord; I have no good apart from you.”
 (Psalm 16:2)

-Whom have I in heaven but You?
-And besides You I desire nothing on earth.
+Whom have I in heaven but you?
+And there is nothing on earth that I desire besides you.
 (Psalm 73:25)

 Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 (Philippians 3:8)